MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 follows:

 - `Unspecified`, if there is no time zone information in the input string.
-- `Utc`, if the time zone information is a trailing `Z`
+- `Utc`, if the time zone information is a trailing `Z`.
 - `Local`, if the time zone information is given as a trailing UTC _offset_ like `+02:00`.
-The offset is properly converted to the caller's local equivalent.
+The offset is properly converted to the caller's configured time zone.
 The default output formatting does not indicate the original time zone offset.

 ## RELATED LINKS